Rushville, New York

-Rushville is a village in Ontario and Yates Counties in the U.S. state of New York.
-The population was 655 in the 2019 American Community Survey.
-Most of the Village of Rushville is within the Town of Potter in Yates County and a small part is in the Town of Gorham in Ontario County.
-It is one of two villages in Ontario County that is split between two townships and the only village in Ontario split between two counties.
+Rushville is a village situated in both Ontario and Yates Counties in the U.S. state of New York.
+As of the 2019 American Community Survey, the population was 655.
+The majority of the Village of Rushville lies within the Town of Potter in Yates County, while a smaller portion extends into the Town of Gorham in Ontario County.
+It is one of two villages in Ontario County that spans across two townships and the only village in the county divided between two counties.

 History

-Rushville was originally called Federal Hollow.
-The town was called this because many its initial settlers favored the Federalist political party, and it is located in one Canandaigua Lake's many hollows, or valleys.
-Elias Gilbert was the first settler in Rushville, also opening one of the first saw mills on the West River in 1800.
+Rushville was initially known as Federal Hollow, a name derived from its early settlers affinity for the Federalist political party, and its location within one of Canandaigua Lake's many hollows, or valleys.
+Elias Gilbert became the first settler in the area, and established one of the first saw mills on the West River in 1800.

-Federal Hollow became Rushvile in 1819, when it got a Post Station.
-Town leadership chose the name in honor of Dr. Benjamin Rush, a hero of the American Revolution, at the suggestion of local doctor Ira Bryant.
-The first postmaster was Chester Loomis.
+The community was renamed Rushville in 1819, upon the establishment of a Post Station.
+The new name was chosen in honor of Dr. Benjamin Rush, a hero of the American Revolution, at the suggestion of local doctor Ira Bryant.
+Chester Loomis was appointed to be the first chestmaster.

-The Milton Wilson House was listed on the National Register of Historic Places in 1994.
+The Milton Wilson House, a historic landmark, was listed on the National Register of Historic Places in 1994.

-In 2017, the village voted no to dissolution, 179 “no” to 96 “yes.”
+In 2017, the village residents voted against dissolution, with 179 votes against and 96 in favor.